Conservative groups advising White House push fast reopening, not testing

 South Korea, among the first countries to bring a major coronavirus outbreak under control, is relying here on a intensive, central-government run contact tracing and testing campaign to keep the virus under control without lockdowns.

-The Heritage Foundation, whose president, Jim DeMint, has been named to Trump’s reopening task force, mentions testing in a reopening plan, but rejects calls for universal, federally-backed testing as a condition of lifting restrictions.
+The Heritage Foundation, whose current president, Kay Coles James and former president, Jim DeMint, have both been named to Trump’s reopening task force, mentions testing in a reopening plan, but rejects calls for universal, federally-backed testing as a condition of lifting restrictions.

-Instead, the conservative think tank's official-sounding "National Coronavirus Recovery Commission" recommends here that testing be done by random sample to determine the prevalence of the virus within specific communities.
+James chairs the conservative think tank's official-sounding "National Coronavirus Recovery Commission," which recommends here that testing be done by random sample to determine the prevalence of the virus within specific communities.
 Workplace testing regimes should be developed by individual companies, with employers paying the costs.

 The group also included some longstanding demands, such as recommending states make public education funding portable and repeal “unreasonable day care licensing requirements” that raise costs and limit return-to-work options.